pjb3/sharp/TUTORIAL.md

-# Introduction

-To start building your first Sharp app, you need to have Ruby 1.9 or higher installed.
-Once you do, you can install Sharp using rubygems by running the following command:

-    $ gem install sharp

-Next we'll create your first app.

 # Creating Your First App

 Sharp comes with an application generator built in to help you get started.
 To create a sharp app, simply run the following command: